sarfata/sarfata.github.com/_posts/2012-08-01-secure-your-mac.md

 ---
 layout: post
 permalink: /posts/secure-your-mac.md
+title: How to secure your Mac when using it on wireless networks
 ---
-# How to secure your Mac when using it on wireless networks

 I recently attended the [Defcon] conference which is well know to be the [most hostile network in the world][defcon-hostile].
 One common advice is to [hide all your devices][hide-your-devices].